edinburgh-university-OOSA/final-assessment-freddiegi02/README.md

 ![Alt text](Output_Images/PIG_Elevation_2009_259.80_261.00_-75.23_-75.15.png) ![Alt text](Output_Images/PIG_Elevation_2015_259.80_261.00_-75.23_-75.15.png)

-The whole of a small study site of the PIG in 2009 and 2015, showing the elevation of the glacier with interpoaltion between the missing data points
+The small study site of the PIG in 2009 and 2015, showing the elevation of the glacier with interpoaltion between the missing data points

 **For Task 5, run the following command:**
 ```